Paul Monk drowned while cycling after 21st birthday drinks

 The inquest at Portsmouth Guildhall heard Burger King worker Mr Monk had been celebrating with friends at the White Hart pub on 19 March when he left at about 22:00 GMT.
 He had said he was going to visit a friend, Ruby Saddler, on his bike.

-Miss Sadler told police that when she spoke to Mr Monk on the phone, he sounded "completely smashed".'So devastating'
+Miss Sadler told police that when she spoke to Mr Monk on the phone, he sounded "completely smashed".

 Mr Monk did not arrive and his body was found two days later on the foreshore close to an old railway bridge, now in ruins, which used to connect Hayling Island with the mainland.